-Within the RSA, a replacement passenger terminal is being planned for Hollywood Burbank Airport as part of a separate project (Burbank-Glendale-Pasadena Airport Authority 2016).
-This new terminal would replace the existing passenger terminal, which does not meet current Federal Aviation Administration standards.
+Within the Resource Study Area, a replacement passenger terminal is being planned for Hollywood Burbank Airport as part of a separate project (Burbank-Glendale-Pasadena Airport Authority 2016).
+This new terminal would replace the existing passenger terminal, the location of which does not meet current Federal Aviation Administration safety standards.
 The preferred location of this new terminal is an undeveloped site in the northeast quadrant of the airport that is currently used for airport passenger and employee parking, movie equipment staging, and truck/recreational vehicle parking.
 A site located on the southwest quadrant of the airport is also under consideration.

-3.13.5.2 City of Glendale
+3.13.5.3 City of Glendale